karlmiko/IJCNN2020/README.md

 # CODE

 Follow the notebooks, from 0 to 6.
-The dataset (GTZan) is not included in the repository, so you must download it for http://marsyas.info/downloads/datasets.html.
+The dataset (GTZan) is not included in the repository so you must download it from http://marsyas.info/downloads/datasets.html.

 To listen to the reconstructed audio, open the listen notebook.

 The load_test notebook is for testing the performances of the CNNs.

-If any questions arise do not hesitate in contacting me at karl.koerich@mail.mcgill.ca
+If any questions arise do not hesitate in contacting me at karl.koerich@mail.mcgill.ca.